zwagaroo/zwagaroo-portfolio/public/content/Profile.md

 - Experienced Game Dev, Full Stack Engineer, and Data Scientist

 ## About
 Hey!
 My name is Zihao Wang.
 I'm a student at the University Of Michigan studying CS and Math.
-Currently, I'm develop mainly in C++, C#, and Python.
-I have a lot of experience with Game Dev, System and Web Engineering, and Data Science!
+Currently, I develop mainly in C++, C#, and Python.
+I have lots of experience with Game Dev, System and Web Engineering, and Data Science!

 ## Contact
 Write your "Contact" section here.